 Her leadership positions include serving on the board of Fort Worth Society of Professional Journalists and Fort Worth International Association of Business Communicators.
 She is the current president of the Southwest Education Council for Journalism and Mass Communication.
 She has advised student media for more than 20 years.

-Hannah is a freshman mass communications major at Texas Wesleyan.
+Hannah is a sophomore mass communication major at Texas Wesleyan.
 She joined The Rambler in fall 2016 and worked as a content producer.
 Now she is the editor-in-chief of The Rambler.
 Hannah graduated top ten from Chisholm Trail High School in 2016.
 While in high school, she helped to create the yearbook and newspaper, and she served as the yearbook’s editor-in-chief for three years and an editor for four.
 Hannah carries with her a passion for telling stories in all forms and came to Wesleyan in hopes of getting her degree and finding her dream job.